Exhortation and Litany: Content and use

 For the litany, Cranmer drew heavily on both traditional and recent sources ranging from John Chrysostom to Martin Luther, the bulk of the material coming from the Sarum Rite.
 Much of the work of synthesizing these sources was originally done by William Marshall in his Lutheran-oriented primer prayer book, the Goodly Primer of 1535.
 Cranmer also changed the rhythm of the service by grouping the intercessory phrases in blocks with but a single response to the group.

 The litany was published in the midst of the English Reformation and shows clear signs of Protestant influence.
 Protestants disliked both the traditional litany's veneration of saints as well as liturgical processions in general.
 In Cranmer's litany, the invocation of saints was heavily reduced and only Mary, the mother of Jesus, was mentioned by name.
 In all, Cranmer's revision reduced what had once been the major part of the litany into just three petitions: to the Blessed Virgin Mary, the angels, and all the saints.
 The penitential psalms that were traditionally said at the beginning were left out.
 The litany was prefaced with an "Exhortation to Prayer", which was a homily-styled discourse on the nature of prayer.
 The "Exhortation" was intended to be read in public before the procession started.

 Published on 27 May 1544, the litany was the first authorised English-language service.
 It was to be used for Rogation and Lenten processions.
 Cranmer also produced an English translation of the Processionale, the Latin service-book containing other processional services for Sundays and saints days; however, this project was abandoned.
 In October 1545, the Processionale was completely replaced by the new English litany.
 This was an important change because it meant that the somber, penitential litany would now be said on joyful feast days.
 In August 1547, after Edward VI had become king, processions were prohibited completely.
 The litany was thereafter sung while kneeling in church.

+Book of Common Prayer

 Cranmer's litany was included in the first Book of Common Prayer published in 1549.
-It was also included in the 1552 and 1559 editions.
+It was also included in the 1552 prayer book and the 1559 prayer book.
 One part of the litany has the people pray for deliverance "from the tyranny of the bishop of Rome and all his detestable enormities."
 In the 1559 prayer book, this invocation against the Pope was deleted.